abborg/abborg.github.io/_posts/2016-08-27-Progress-Progress-Progress.markdown

 We want to reach that global maxima - that pinacle of product greatness - but not everything can be the best it can be, as it were.
 It is important to be okay with something being the best that it _is_, rather than what it _could_ be.
 The grass may be greener at the global maximum, but you'll have to climb a great ways in order to reach it.

-And sometimes, good enough is just good enough.
+We have to avoid string towards Progress at all costs, and realize when any 'improvements' to a product would hinder it; because sometimes, good enough is just good enough.